kevin-wayne/algs4/README-MAVEN.txt

 (JDK 1.7) or above.

-Using Maven in any IDE (common IDE nutral instructions)
+Using Maven in any IDE (common IDE neutral instructions)
 -------------------------------------------------------

 To view source files and run this project, open this project with your favorite IDE,